 <PartsColorList>

-<PartsColor Back="clWindow" BrushColor="clAppWorkSpace" FontColor="clGrayText" PenColor="clGrayText" style="bsDiagCross"/>
+<PartsColor Back="clWindow" BrushColor="clAppWorkSpace" FontColor="clGrayText" PenColor="clGrayText" Style="bsDiagCross"/>

-<PartsColor Back="clWindow" BrushColor="clWindow" FontColor="clWindowText" PenColor="clWindowText" style="bsClear"/>
+<PartsColor Back="clWindow" BrushColor="clWindow" FontColor="clWindowText" PenColor="clWindowText" Style="bsClear"/>

-<PartsColor Back="clGradientInactiveCaption" BrushColor="clWindow" FontColor="clWindowText" PenColor="clWindowText" style="bsClear"/>
+<PartsColor Back="clGradientInactiveCaption" BrushColor="clWindow" FontColor="clWindowText" PenColor="clWindowText" Style="bsClear"/>

-<PartsColor Back="$008080FF" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$008080FF" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$0080FFFF" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$0080FFFF" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$0080FF80" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$0080FF80" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00FFFF80" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00FFFF80" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00FF8000" BrushColor="clWindow" FontColor="clWhite" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00FF8000" BrushColor="clWhite" FontColor="clWhite" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00C080FF" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00C080FF" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00404080" BrushColor="clWindow" FontColor="clWhite" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00404080" BrushColor="clWhite" FontColor="clWhite" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$004080FF" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$004080FF" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="clTeal" BrushColor="clWindow" FontColor="clWhite" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="clTeal" BrushColor="clWhite" FontColor="clWhite" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00804000" BrushColor="clWindow" FontColor="clWhite" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00804000" BrushColor="clWhite" FontColor="clWhite" PenColor="clBlack" Style="bsClear"/>

-<PartsColor Back="$00FF8080" BrushColor="clWindow" FontColor="clBlack" PenColor="clBlack" style="bsClear"/>
+<PartsColor Back="$00FF8080" BrushColor="clWhite" FontColor="clBlack" PenColor="clBlack" Style="bsClear"/>

 </PartsColorList>